 - 9. Promote and ensure a strong and effective risk culture throughout the organization. - 10.
 Ensure risk management controls are appropriate and regularly assessed for effectiveness. - 11.
 Review and approve annually, the Enterprise Risk Management Framework, including the structure, principles and processes for identifying, measuring, monitoring, reporting and mitigating the major financial and non-financial risks that could impact MCAN's strategy, capital, liquidity or financial position. - 12.
 In conjunction with the approval of the strategic plan, annually review and approve the Risk Appetite Framework ("RAF").
 Receive regular updates from management with respect to principal risks, management activities and initiatives to ensure alignment with the Board approved RAF and strategic plan. - 13.
-In conjunction with the approval of the strategic plan, review and approve MCAN's Internal Capital Adequacy Assessment Process ("ICAAP"). - 14.
-On an ongoing basis, review management's assessment of MCAN's capacity to withstand potential adverse events that could negatively impact its capital, liquidity and financial position. - 15.
-On an ongoing basis, consider the foreseeable and material financial risks to MCAN associated with climate change and the potential impacts on corporate risk management and strategy.
-Receive regular reporting from management and external sources as needed. - 16.
+On an ongoing basis, review and approve MCAN's Internal Capital Adequacy Assessment Process ("ICAAP") that assesses MCAN's capacity to withstand potential adverse events that could negatively impact its capital, liquidity and financial position. - 14.
+On an ongoing basis, consider the foreseeable and material financial and non-financial risks to MCAN associated with climate change and the potential impacts on corporate risk management and strategy.
+Receive regular reporting from management and external sources as needed. - 15.
 Oversee the policies and processes to identify and ensure compliance with applicable legal and regulatory requirements.